MauroLoche/ue5-style-guide/README_IT.md

 <a name="s"></a>
 ## 4. Static Meshes

-This section will focus on Static Mesh assets and their internals.
+Questa sezione tratterà gli Static Mesh assets e i loro internals.

 <a name="4.1"></a>
 <a name="s-uvs"></a>
 ### 4.1 Static Mesh UVs

-If Linter is reporting bad UVs and you can't seem to track it down, open the resulting `.log` file in your project's `Saved/Logs` folder for exact details as to why it's failing.
-I am hoping to include these messages in the Lint report in the future.
+Se Linter avvisa bad UVs e non riesci a to track it down, apri il resulting `.log` file presente nella cartella `Saved/Logs` del tuo progetto per i sapere i motivi precisi per cui sta failing.
+Spero di includere questi messaggi nel Lint report nel futuro.

 <a name="4.1.1"></a>
 <a name="s-uvs-no-missing"></a>
 #### 4.1.1 All Meshes Must Have UVs

-Pretty simple.
-All meshes, regardless how they are to be used, should not be missing UVs.
+Abbastanza semplice.
+Tutte le meshes, a prescindere da come verranno usate, non dovrebbero avere missing UVs.

 <a name="4.1.2"></a>
 <a name="s-uvs-no-overlapping"></a>
 #### 4.1.2 All Meshes Must Not Have Overlapping UVs for Lightmaps

-Pretty simple.
-All meshes, regardless how they are to be used, should have valid non-overlapping UVs.
+Abbastanza semplice.
+Tutte le meshes, a prescindere da come verranno usate, dovrebbero avere UVs valide e non-overlapping.

 <a name="4.2"></a>
 <a name="s-lods"></a>